railsnoob/ssd_tensorflow/README.md

 ## 6. Testing

 # Experimental Results
 I've trained the system with VGG16 using 3000 images from.
 This took 2 days of running on AWS gpu.large instance.
 There are still a lot of false positives being created by the system.
 Training & Validation loss plots over 100 iterations with batch_size=16.

 Possible contributing factors for low accuracy:
-1. Pedestrians occupy a very small space on the
+1. Pedestrians occupy a very small part of the feature maps.
+After a few

 # Future Work
-1. Further train the se
+1. Further train the VGG16 model with the Stanford Pedestrian dataset for 100 more epochs.
-2. Add image augmentation
+2. Add image augmentation.
+Based on empirical results this should increase the accuracy of the model substantially.
-3. Run a script to figure out the default box sizes over a larger dataset.
+3. Find out the best default box sizes over both datasets.
-4. Specific modifications to make
+4. Add multiple

 ## Average size and shape of pedestrian
 Getting the system to converge on a